 WGU notifies the borrower prior to making any late disbursement of Federal Direct Loan funds and explains the borrower’s obligation to repay loan funds if they are disbursed confirming that the loan funds are still needed to pay for current institutional charges.
 Students may accept or decline any late disbursement of loan funds.

 For post-withdrawal disbursements, WGU offers the disbursement of loan funds within 30 days of the date the University determined a student withdrew.
 Students have 14 days from the date on the last disbursement letter to accept or reject the offer; otherwise, loan funds are cancelled.

 The written notification includes the following:

-If a student or parent submits a timely response accepting all or a portion of a late disbursement, WGU makes a late disbursement to the student no later than 180 days after the date the University determined the student withdrew, or for a student who did not withdraw, 180 days after the student became ineligible.
+If students or parents submit a timely response accepting all or a portion of a late disbursement, WGU makes a late disbursement to student no later than 180 days after the date the University determined the student withdrew, or for students who did not withdraw, 180 days after the student became ineligible.